attractivechaos/k8/README.md

 flexible byte arrays.
 This is partly to resolve my concern about the lack of mutable strings in Javascript.

+####3.
+How to compile K8?
+Are there compiled binaries?

+You need to first compile V8 and then compile and link K8.
+Here is the full procedure:

+	git clone https://github.com/v8/v8             # download V8
+	(cd v8; make dependencies; make x64.release)   # compile V8
+	g++ -O2 -Wall -o k8 -Iv8/include k8.cc -lpthread -lz v8/out/*/libv8_{base,snapshot}.a

+The two `libv8*.a` files should always be placed somewhere in `v8/out`, but maybe in a deeper directory, depending on the OS.

+Alternatively, you may download the compiled binaries for Mac and Linux from [SourceForge][11].
+The source code is also included.

 API Documentations
 ------------------

+All the following objects manage some memory outside the V8 garbage collector.
+It is important to call the `close()` or the `destroy()` methods to deallocate the memory to avoid memory leaks.

 ###The Bytes Object